postmanlabs/labs-docs/src/pages/docs/getting-started/proxy.md

 If you still can't send requests, the problem might be due to environment variables configured for your operating system.
 If there are environment variables, Postman will use the system proxy and ignore the proxy settings in Postman.
 Do one of the following:

 * Remove the environment variables `http_proxy`, `https_proxy`, `HTTP_PROXY`, and `HTTPS_PROXY` from your shell profile or operating system configuration.
 * Create an executable file using the code for your operating system below.
-Run the file to open the Postman Desktop app without any of the proxy environment variables set.
+Run the file to open the Postman desktop app without any of the proxy environment variables set.

     * **Windows** - Create a `postman.bat` file with the following code: